SparkPost/support-docs/articles/faq/submit-a-ticket.md

 ---
-title: "submitting a support case"
+title: "Submitting a support case"
 description: "User guide for raising a support case with the team"
 ---